Khairymahgoub12/mobile-app-project-by-flutter/README.md

 My Name : Khairy mahgoub

-A Mobile App Apllication By Using Flutter project.
+A Mobile App Apllication project By Using Flutter .

 ## Getting Started